MasonProtter/Symbolics.jl/README.md

 In order to do this, the main things that I need to do (that I'm aware of) are:

-* Fix my simplification alogirthm.
-There is a function `simplification_loop` which is currently exported but is not always working correctly.
-Its a mess and I should probably scrap it and reimplement it better.

 * Properly implement UpTuples (as well as DownTuples and matrices while I'm at it)

 * Find a clean way to implement partial derivative operators.
-I keep thinking about this one and then being unsatisfied with and giving up.
+I keep thinking about this one and then being unsatisfied with my solution and giving up.